U.S. Treasury to sell $88 bln in notes

-WASHINGTON, May 22 For details of the U.S. Treasury's auction of 4-week bills on Tuesday, see:
+TORONTO, May 29 Canada's main stock index opened higher on Monday, helped by gains for Bombardier Inc, big banks and railway stocks, while BlackBerry Ltd pulled back after a recent rally.

-WASHINGTON May 19 For details of the U.S. Treasury's auction of 2-year, 5-year and 7-year notes next week, see:
+WASHINGTON Jan 19 For details of the U.S. Treasury's auction of 2-year, 5-year and 7 year notes next week, see:

 2-year notes: here